Estimating and understanding exponential random graph models: Background

 \subsection{Exponential random graphs}

-Let $\mg_n$ be the space of all simple graphs on $n$ labled vertices (``simple'' means undirected, with no loops or multiple edges).
-Thus $\mg_n$ contains $2^{\binom{n}{2}}$ elements.
+Let $\mg_n$ be the space of all simple graphs on $n$ labeled vertices (``simple'' means undirected, with no loops or multiple edges).
+Thus,\vadjust{\goodbreak} $\mg_n$ contains $2^{{n\choose2}}$ elements.
 A variety of models in active use can be presented in exponential form

-where $\beta=(\beta_1,\dots,\beta_k)$ is a vector of real parameters, $T_1,T_2,\dots,T_k$ are real-valued functions on $\mg_n$, and $\psi(\beta)$ is a normalizing constant.
-Usually, $T_i$ are taken to be counts of various subgraphs, e.g., $T_1(G)=\#$ edges in $G$, $T_2(G)=\#$ triangles in $G$, \textellipsis.
-The main results of \ref{sec3} work for more general ``continuous functions'' on graph space, such as the degree sequence or the eigenvalues of the adjacency matrix.
+where $\beta=(\beta_1,\ldots,\beta_k)$ is a vector of real parameters, $T_1,T_2,\ldots,T_k$ are real-valued functions on $\mg_n$, and $\psi(\beta)$ is a normalizing constant.
+Usually, $T_i$ are taken to be counts of various subgraphs, for example, $T_1(G)=\#$ edges in $G$, $T_2(G)=\#$ triangles in $G,\ldots\,$.
+The main results of Section \ref{sec3} work for more general ``continuous functions'' on graph space, such as the degree sequence or the eigenvalues of the adjacency matrix.
 This allows models with sufficient statistics of the form $\sum_{i=1}^n\beta_id_i(G)$ with $d_i(G)$ the degree of vertex $i$.
-See, e.g., \cite{pd177}.
+See, for example, \cite{pd177}.